 Later being coached by Arjuna awardee Satpal, and after switching to freestyle wrestling Sushil Kumar’s first success came at the World Cadet Games in 1998 where he won the gold medal in his weight category (60kg), followed by a gold at the Asian Junior Wrestling Championship in 2000.

-Sushil Kumar continued his Olympic run in 2012 London Olympics, where he won a silver medal after losing the final to Tatsuhiro Yonemitsu.
+After winning another Gold at 2010 Commonwealth Games held in Delhi, Sushil Kumar got a pleasure to be a flag bearer from the Indian side in the Olympics 2012, where also he continued his Olympic run at London by claiming a silver medal after losing the final to Tatsuhiro Yonemitsu.
 Earlier, he had entered the final amid some controversy by beating Kazakhstan’s Akzhurek Tanatarov in the semifinal, when the Kazakh athlete claimed that Kumar had bitten his ear, which was denied by the latter.

 Achievements and Awards

 2003 Asian Championships, New Delhi – Bronze (60 kg Freestyle Event.)

 2003 Commonwealth Championship, London – Gold (60 kg Freestyle Event.)

 2005 Commonwealth Championship, Cape Town – Gold (66 kg Freestyle Event.)

 2005 Commonwealth Championship, Cape Town – Bronze (66 kg Greco-Roman Event.)

 2006 Asian Games, Doha – Bronze (66 kg Freestyle Event.)

 2007 Asian Championships, Bishkek – Silver (66 kg Freestyle Event.)